Michael II the Younger: Episcopate

 Thus, Michael became the antipatriarch, rival to Athanasius VIII bar Salibi, the patriarch of Antioch officially recognized by the Syriac Orthodox Church throughout the latter's entire pontificate.
-The anonymous author of the Chronicle of 1234 regarded him as the legitimate patriarch and labeled Athanasius as the antipatriarch.
+The anonymous author of the Chronicle of 1234 regarded Michael as the legitimate patriarch and labeled Athanasius as the antipatriarch.
 Athanasius was recognized in the western and northern provinces of the ecclesiastical territory of Antioch (Syria, Sultanate of Rum, and Tur Abdin) while Michael was recognized in the eastern and southern provinces (Tagrit, Mosul, Nisibis, and Mardin).
-Both patriarchs wielded their financial and influential resources to assert their legitimacy; Athanasius accused Michael of bribing Sultan Rukn al-Din of Melitene with six thousand dinars, despite the prohibition against monks owning any money.
+Both clergymen wielded their financial and influential resources to assert their legitimacy; Athanasius accused Michael of bribing Sultan Rukn al-Din of Melitene with six thousand dinars, despite the prohibition against monks owning any money.

 Athanasius died in 1207, and John XII of Antioch was ordained as his successor; Michael, however continued to contest John, and the schism persisted.
-According to Bar Hebraeus, Michael never gained significant popular support even within his own family, with the notable exception of his brother, Maphrian Jacob, who remained loyal to him.
+According to Barhebraeus, Michael never gained significant popular support even within his own family, with the notable exception of his brother, Maphrian Jacob, who remained loyal to him.

 Michael died 40 days after his brother in 1215, leading to the eventual resolution of the schism.